 - C. B. Plants shall be grouped in accordance with their respective water and maintenance needs.
 Plants with similar water and cultural (soil, climate, sun, and light) requirements shall be grouped together.
 Consideration should be given to plantings that require minimal or no use of gasoline-powered maintenance equipment.
 Where natural conditions are such that irrigation is not required, the presence of site appropriate plants shall not be considered a high-water use hydrozone. - D. C. The combined areas size of all high-water use hydrozones, other than living turfgrass lawn/turf or sod areas, shall be limited to twenty percent (20%) of the total landscaped area.
 In landscapes irrigated with reclaimed water, the allowable size of all high-water use zones shall not be limited.
 These high-water use limits do not apply to landscaped areas requiring large amounts of grass, lawn/turf or sod for their primary functions. - E. D. Plants used in accordance with this article shall conform to the standards for Florida Grade #1 One, or better, as provided for in the most current edition of Grades and Standards for Nursery Plants, by the Division of Plant Industry, Department of Agriculture and Consumer Affairs, State of Florida.
-Sod shall be clean and visibly free of weeds, noxious pests, and diseases. - F. Sod shall be clean and visibly free of weeds, noxious pests, and diseases. - G. E. Fifty percent (50%) of all plants, vegetation, excluding living-lawn/turf or sod all turfgrass, required to be installed planted by this section shall be vegetation native to Florida or that are suitable for the South Region and Cold Hardiness Zone 10b, as specified in that will thrive in South Florida, consistent with Florida-Friendly LandscapingTM Guide to Plant Selection & Landscape Design, 2015 principles. - H. F. For the purposes of this Section, Sshade Shade trees shall be of a species having an average mature crown spread of greater than twenty (20) feet and shall have trunks that can be maintained with over eight (8) six (6) feet of clear trunk, and listed as The Department shall maintain a list of Large Trees of and Medium Trees in the City's Tree Classification List as maintained by the Department.
-The term shade tree as used in the ULDR shall apply to Large Trees and Medium Trees that meet the following criteria: - 1.
-Large trees shall be of a species having an average mature crown spread of greater than thirty (30) feet and shall have trunks that can be maintained with over eight (8)
+Sod shall be clean and visibly free of weeds, noxious pests, and diseases. - F. Sod shall be clean and visibly free of weeds, noxious pests, and diseases. - G. E. Fifty percent (50%) of all plants, vegetation, excluding living lawn/turf or sod all turfgrass, required to be installed planted by this section shall be vegetation native to Florida that will thrive in South Florida, consistent with Florida-Friendly LandscapingTM principles. - H. F. For the purposes of this Section, Sshade trees shall be of a species having an average mature crown spread of greater than twenty (20) feet and shall have trunks that can be maintained with over eight (8) six (6) feet of clear trunk, and listed as Large Trees or Medium Trees in the City's Tree Classification List as maintained by the Department.
+Trees or palms having an average mature crown spread of less than twenty (20) feet may be substituted by grouping the same so as to create the equivalent of a twenty (20) foot crown spread in areas where shade trees cannot be planted, such as under overhead utilities.
+Such a grouping shall count as one (1) tree towards meeting tree requirements for any provision herein.
+If palms are used, they shall constitute no more than twenty percent (20%) of the total tree requirements for any provision herein, and shall have a minimum of six (6) feet of clear trunk/gray wood at installation.
+On projects requiring six (6) to ten (10) trees, a minimum of two (2) species shall be utilized; for eleven (11) to twenty (20) trees required, a minimum of three (3) species shall be utilized; for twenty-one (21) to fifty (50) trees required, a minimum of four (4) species shall be utilized; and for fifty-one (51) or more trees required, a minimum of five (5) species shall be utilized.